 CUPD arrested a young woman driving under the influence on campus Thursday night, after hitting another vehicle and failing to comply with police.

 According to a CUPD news release, Nicole Bau, an 18-year-old resident of Boulder, was arrested on a Class 4 felony charge of vehicular eluding with bodily injury, obstructing a peace officer, driving a vehicle while under the influence, driving a vehicle with excessive alcohol, driving without a license, and leaving the scene of an accident involving injuries – all misdemeanors.
 Police have confirmed that Bau is not a CU student.
+Those who are involved in road and traffic accidents may seek the services of traffic lawyers.
+We have also heard very good things about a Jersey City criminal defense lawyer (you can find their web site here), so if you require a criminal defense lawyer and are close to Jersey City then definitely contact them.

 A sheriff’s deputy, while directing traffic after an event at Coors Events Center, noticed a black Honda Civic displaying signs of erratic driving at Kittredge Loop Drive at 10:18 p.m.
 Thursday night.
 When the deputy approached the vehicle, it accelerated away from the deputy even after he yelled “Stop”.